 You then set the ST attribute to "Curve 1" or "Curve 2".
-This tells the SBC-GPC1 to use Piecewise Curve 1 or 2 with this channel.
+This tells the SBC-GPC2 to use Piecewise Curve 1 or 2 with this channel.
 The next step is to set the minimum and maximum scaled values using the MN and MX attributes.
 The MN, should be set to the lowest scaled value from your piecewise curve.
 For most applications this will correspond to the value of Y1 in the Piecewise Curve channel.
-Similarly, MX should be set to the input.
+Similarly, MX should be set to the maximum scaled value for the input.
 This will most likely be the value of YB in the Piecewise Curve channel.